11Urvesh/ANN_CPP/README.md

-# Linear Regression Neural Network
+# Artificial Neural Network in CPP For Linear Regression

-This project implements a simple linear regression neural network model using C++.
-The code reads a dataset from a file, initializes network parameters, performs forward propagation, calculates errors, and updates parameters to minimize the loss function over multiple epochs.
+This project implements a neural network (ANN) model using C++ (including OOps concepts) to solve a regression problem (eg. [Pune House Rent Prediction](https://www.kaggle.com/datasets/rahulmishra5/pune-house-rent-prediction)).
+The code reads a dataset from a csv file, initializes network parameters, performs forward propagation, calculates errors, and updates parameters to minimize the loss function over multiple epochs.

 ## Table of Contents
 - [Installation](#installation)